hanchang/manager-readme/README.md

 #### Disclaimer

-This document applies only to me, not anyone else at Parallel Capital.
+This document applies only to me, not anyone else at Adaptive Frontier.

 ## My Role

-I’m the technical cofounder and responsible for Engineering at Parallel Capital.
-That means I manage the Data and Trading Infrastructure.
+I’m the technical cofounder at Adaptive Frontier.
+I manage the Trading and Data Infrastructure alongside Business Development.

-But what that really means is that my job is to attract and retain world class talent by deeply taking care of who we have.
+But what that really means is that my job is to attract and retain world class talent by deeply taking care of who we have and who we want to hire.
 (That’s you!)

-This means that whenever I do something that decreases the changes of retaining you, please let me know as soon as possible!
+This means that whenever I do something that decreases the changes of recruiting/retaining you, please let me know as soon as possible!

 My other role is to provide clear context around what you’re working on, why it’s important to the business, and how it fits in with the bigger company strategy so you can make the best decisions possible for the product and the company.

 “Every person in your company is a vector.
 Your progress is determined by the sum of all vectors.” — Elon Musk

-You work for Parallel Capital, not me nor your direct manager.
-Optimize for Parallel Capital.
+You work for Adaptive Frontier, not me nor your direct manager.
+Optimize for Adaptive Frontier.
 I am here to serve you and make sure you have what you need to succeed.

 I will make mistakes, and I want to improve just like you.
 Hold me accountable, don’t be afraid to say something when you think I’m not heading down the right track.